Employment tribunal: Judiciary

+The Employment Judge may decide a case with two lay individuals known as non-legal members.
+Depending on the type of the hearing, there will also be a clerk present to assist with administration.

+Controversies

+Prevalence of unpaid awards

 The Taylor Review referred to "widespread concerns about the number of employment tribunal awards that go unpaid" and reported that government-commissioned research undertaken in 2013 had shown that, following enforcement action taken by an individual, 34% of employment tribunal awards in England and Wales and 46% in Scotland remained unpaid.
 In December 2018 the Department for Business, Energy and Industrial Strategy introduced a "naming scheme" to exert reputational pressure on employers who fail to pay awards.
 Only awards of £200 or more are affected by the scheme.